 All stations were required to be “transitioned” from ITFS operation to EBS operation by October 2010.
 During the transition from ITFS to EBS, the FCC allowed stations to be taken off the air.
 Following the transition (by November 2011), all EBS stations were required to demonstrate that they were operating under the new EBS rules and providing “substantial educational service” to each service area.

 As EBS has transitioned, so has VOL. In 2008, The Learning Society, Inc. was separated from Views On Learning, Inc. This allowed TLS to focus more on local educational initiatives, while VOL took a more national approach.
 VOL turned its focus from video content and pointed more toward video conferencing and distance education over internet.
 Lifesize video conferencing equipment was granted to many schools in our markets and VOL hosted conferencing bridges and management resources to connect schools.

 In recent years, the video conferencing services have been moved to the cloud and still remain a part of our offering to market schools.
 In addition to video conferencing, we also provide wireless internet connectivity through EBS spectrum resources.
-Annually each Spring, VOL awards over $250,000 in "Technology Innovation Grants for Educational Resources (TIGER)" grants to eligible schools in our service areas.
+Annually each Spring, VOL awards up to $250,000 in "Technology Innovation Grants for Educational Resources (TIGER)" grants to eligible schools in our service areas.